tmtsoftware/csw/docs/src/main/technical/alarm/alarm.md

 ## Shelving Alarms

 Alarms can be shelved and un-shelved using alarm service api.
-An alarm can only be shelved until a predefined time.
+An alarm can only be shelved for a predefined time.
 The time can be configured in alarm configuration.
 For example:

 ```hocon